dross3121/Ross-Guesstimate/README.md

 ---

-[Guessitmate](https://dross3121.github.io/Ross-Guesstimate/) is a single page gaming application. that allows a user ten chances to guess the hidden random word correctly.
+[Guessitmate](https://dross3121.github.io/Ross-Guesstimate/) is a single page gaming application.
+That allows a user ten chances to guess the hidden random word correctly.
+User is giving a "Hint" option and any key that that has been selected will be removed from the board.